-Today’s post is about the stories we tell ourselves about why we can’t have what we want.
+Today’s post is about the stories we tell ourselves to explain events.
 Sometimes, our narratives aren’t helpful and actually can get in the way of our successes.
 Ultimately, our goal is to have narratives that support and empower us to achieve the vision that we want for our lives, and if our narratives are blocking the truth, we’re going to have a difficult time achieving our objectives.

-Right now I am sitting in my car writing this post in Golden Gate Park, because I was unsuccessful in finding a library that was close by that had convenient parking, that was on a street that allowed a left-hand turn, and did not have homeless people hanging out on its’ steps.
+Right now, I am sitting in my car writing this post in Golden Gate Park, because I was unsuccessful at finding a library that was close by, that had convenient parking, that was on a street that allowed a left-hand turn and did not have homeless people hanging out on its’ steps.

 I had an objective and I encountered some obstacles, and when I encountered some obstacles, I made two decisions: 1) What it meant and 2) What I wanted to do about it.

-Now the kicker is that we have habits for explaining events to ourselves just as we have habits for eating and exercise; and y’all know how objective we can be when we’re triggered by let’s say, an unfamiliar area, aggressive drivers, traffic patterns that make no sense, no convenient parking and vagrants with cups in their hands ready to ask for coins from library patrons?
+Now the kicker is that we have habits for explaining events to ourselves just as we have habits for eating and exercise; and y’all know how objective we can be when we’re triggered by let’s say, an unfamiliar area, aggressive drivers, traffic patterns that make no sense, inconvenient parking and vagrants with cups in their hands ready to ask for coins from library patrons?

 What did getting a parking spot mean to me?
 Too much hassle and fear.
 I’d be safer in my car, so that is what I decided to do.

 Here’s where I’m headed: One of the challenges with taking back control of the stories we tell ourselves is how automatic those stories can be.
 We’ve already decided in a fraction of a second what it means before the rest of us can catch up.
-This can pose a significant problem if our narratives aren’t supporting us.
+This can pose a significant problem when our narratives are biased and habitual.